-Due to the ongoing COVID 19 pandemic, it is with very heavy hearts that we are postponing the opening of the Wick Heritage Centre.
+Due to the ongoing COVID 19 pandemic, and the continuing need to ensure our volunteers and public are safe, it is with very heavy hearts that we have made the decision to NOT open the Wick Heritage Centre this season.

 Thank you for your patience and understanding, and please keep safe!